Question writing and submission guidelines

 For experienced question writers, we have a briefer checklist to address common issues here.
 For a comprehensive guide to writing good questions, see our guidelines below.

-Resolution conditions are the backbone of any forecasting question—they spell out how and when a question will resolve.
+Resolution criteria are the backbone of any forecasting question—they spell out how and when a question will resolve.
 It's therefore key to spell these out clearly.

-- Aim for tight resolution conditions.
-The resolution conditions should leave little room for discretion in deciding the resolution.
+- Aim for tight resolution criteria.
+The resolution criteria should leave little room for discretion in deciding the resolution.
 As best you can, try to limit the scope for ex-post quarrels about what really happened, and who was right.

 - Define your terms.
 Questions of the sort “will X occur?” often hinge on how X is defined.
 It is therefore important to spell out your definitions with extra care.
-Don’t worry about being a little pedantic here!
+Don’t worry about being too pedantic here!

 - Be concrete.
 Try to specify precisely and in detail which steps should or shouldn’t be followed when resolving the question.
 Examples are helpful for making these instructions concrete.